Tarunsaisrinivas/downloads-graph-chart/README.md

 ## 🔍 Description

-`downloads-graph-chart` lets you display a beautiful line chart showing the **last 30 days of download activity** for any NPM package.
+`downloads-graph` lets you display a beautiful line chart showing the **last 30 days of download activity** for any NPM package.
 Perfect for documentation, portfolio dashboards, project analytics, or developer tools.

 ---
 ## 👁️ Preview